 Preheat oven to 350 degrees F (176 C).
 Add graham crackers to food processor and mix until a fine meal is achieved (alternatively, smash with a rolling pin in a large freezer bag).
 Add melted butter and pulse to combine.

-Transfer to a standard pie pan (mine is 9.5 inches, but 9 inches or slightly smaller will work) and press with fingers to form the crust evenly on the bottom and up the sides of the pan.
+Transfer to a standard pie pan (mine is 9.5 inches, but 9 inches or slightly smaller will work // as original recipe is written // adjust if altering batch size) and press with fingers to form the crust evenly on the bottom and up the sides of the pan.
 If any surface area of the pan isn’t covered with crust, spritz it with non-stick spray so the cheesecake won’t stick.